jacobahtan/bootcamp-cap-bookshop/README.md

 ## Pre-requisites
 Regardless whether you're using Visual Studio code or (`recommended`) SAP Business Application Studio, please ensure you have these components installed & setup in your local environment.

-And please make sure you have both of these SAP BTP services setup successfully in your BTP trial account: `(1) SAP HANA Cloud & (2) SAP Launchpad Service`.

 > Check the following (line-by-line) command if they have already been installed, if not, install them with the respective commands below.

 <p></p>